goplot/goplot/README.md

   - *plot_gap.goplot*; the minimum length of time in seconds between new plots
   - *plot_poll.goplot*; the minimum length of time in seconds between condition polls
   - *load_max.goplot*; the goplot load value over which new plots will not be created
-  - *max_plots*; the maximum number of parallel plots that can be running at the same time
+  - *max_plots.goplot*; the maximum number of parallel plots that can be running at the same time
   - *index.goplot*; the plot index number for this plotter, used in log files and to name the output plot log file
   - *farm_dest.goplot*; the last destination farm number used by goplot.sh/tractor.sh
   - *farm_temp.goplot*; the last temp farm number used by goplot.sh/tractor.sh